cweill/gotests/README.md

 Available options:

 ```
-  -all         generate tests for all functions and methods
+  -all         generate go tests for all functions and methods

-  -excl        regexp. generate tests for functions and methods that don't
+  -excl        regexp. generate go tests for functions and methods that don't
                match.
 Takes precedence over -only, -exported, and -all

-  -exported    generate tests for exported functions and methods.
+  -exported    generate go tests for exported functions and methods.
 Takes
                precedence over -only and -all

   -i	       print test inputs in error messages

-  -only        regexp. generate tests for functions and methods that match only.
+  -only        regexp. generate go tests for functions and methods that match only.
                Takes precedence over -all

   -w           write output to (test) files instead of stdout